hubleto/developer/book/content/pages/tutorial/add-first-model.md

 php hubleto install-app \HubletoApp\MyApp
 ```

-This command will re-install all apps in your project, including your new *MyApp*.

 ## Add a button to your new addressbook

 Last step is to publish your new addressbook.
 Simply add a button in your `Dashboard.twig`: